Content Marketing 11 min read

 Just plug in a keyword and the tool will provide you with common questions plugged in by users on search engines.

-You can use the results in your video title and description box.
+This is a highly-recommended keyword research tip as you can use the results in your video title and description box.
 You can also use the questions to improve your outline and make sure you provide information your audience needs and wants to know.

 7. YouTube Search Auto-Suggest